Consent / Disclosure Forms

 Permission to Disclose Personal Data

-The Data Protection Act allows the University to share a subject's personal data with other areas of the University and third parties, where the subject has given his/her consent.
+The Data Protection Legislation allows the University to share a subject's personal data with other areas of the University and third parties, where the subject has given their consent (Please note: consent is not the only legal basis that can be used).
 This form should be used to ensure that there is a written record of the subject's informed consent which is then to be retained as specified on the form.
 Further guidance on data sharing is available in Section 8 of the Code of Practice and on the Data Sharing documents page.

 Download the form for Permission to Disclose Personal Data

 The requirements for processing sensitive personal data, such as information relating to racial or ethnic origin, health issues or criminal convictions, are more stringent and such data may only be disclosed with the express written consent of the subject.
 This template consent form should be used when such a disclosure is proposed.

 Download the form for Permission to Disclose Sensitive Personal Data

 Consent form for student projects, reports and dissertations (except PhDs)

 As the University likes to provide exemplars of good work for the benefit of future students, consent to do this must be sought from the relevant students, using this consent form

 Other considerations in making student work available are: